Efficient and fair trading mechanisms for resource exchange in market design: Introduction

 \section{Introduction}

-The past decades have witnessed the rapid development of market design and its applications.
-In various market design environments, trading algorithms are used to find efficient outcomes.
-The fundamental idea is that, whenever an outcome is not efficient, there exists a chance for some agents to trade their assignments to enhance their welfare.
-So by exploiting welfare-enhancing trading chances, efficiency is obtained.
-Our contribution is to develop a new method to define trading algorithms, and to apply the method to several environments and obtain new algorithms that are both efficient and fair.
+Efficiency and fairness are two central desiderata in market design.
+Trading mechanisms have been widely used in various models to find efficient allocations.
+Whenever an allocation is inefficient, there exist opportunities for agents to exchange their assignments to enhance welfare.
+This paper develops a new method for defining trading mechanisms and applies it to design new mechanisms that are efficient and fair in several well-studied models.

-The most well-known trading algorithm in market design is probably the \textit{top trading cycle} (TTC) algorithm proposed by \cite{ShapleyScarf1974} and attributed to David Gale to solve the housing market model.
-In the model, finite agents own distinct objects and wish to trade their objects.
-TTC iteratively generates directed graphs in which agents and objects, represented by nodes, respectively point to their favorite objects and owners, and then agents who form cycles trade endowments.
-This idea of generating graphs and then clearing cycles becomes the foundation for many other trading algorithms in the literature (e.g., \citealp{AbduSonmez1999,abdulkasonmez2003,papai2000strategyproof,roth2004kidney,pycia2017incentive,dur2019two}).
+A pioneering trading mechanism in market design is Gale's \textit{top trading cycle} (TTC) for the housing market model \citep{ShapleyScarf1974}.
+In this model, finite agents own distinct objects and seek to exchange their endowments.
+TTC iteratively constructs directed graphs in which agents point to their most preferred objects and objects point to their owners.
+At each step, agents forming cycles in the graph trade their endowments.
+This graph-based cycle-clearing idea forms the foundation for subsequent trading mechanisms in the literature.\footnote{See \cite{AbduSonmez1999,papai2000strategyproof,roth2004kidney,erdil2008s,KestenUnver2014,erdil2017two,pycia2017incentive,dur2019two}.} For instance, assuming strict priorities, \cite{abdulkasonmez2003} generalize TTC to the school choice model by allowing students to trade their priorities for schools.